geoddllc/celestia-ansible-playbook/README.md

 This will do automated upgrades of all your servers if needed

 ## TODO (Planned Features)
-- **State Sync**: Implement state sync to improve recovery and reduce sync time.
-- **Backup Configuration**: Automatically back up the Celestia configuration files to a cloud service such as S3 or Backblaze.
 - **Active-Passive Failover**: Set up an automatic failover system where a secondary node takes over if the primary node fails.